 The earliest reference to the ancestor of the hamburger appears in an English cookbook from 1763.
-Hannah Glasse in Art of Cookery, Made Plain and Easy tells how to make a Hamburg sausage.
-She mixes minced beef with suet, spices, wine, and rum and stuffs it into a gut, which is then smoked and dried.
-Except for the last steps converting it into a sausage, the minced meat and fat with spices could be a Hamburg steak.
-Strange as it seems, according to Mark H. Zanger’s article on Hamburg steaks in the online reference Daily Life Through History, in Germany, Hamburg never had a special association with chopped meat.
+In Art of Cookery, Made Plain and Easy, Hannah Glasse explains how to make a Hamburgh sausage.
+The recipe calls for mixing minced beef with suet, spices, wine, and rum and stuffing it into a gut, which is then smoked and dried.
+Except for those final steps of converting it into a sausage, the minced meat and fat with spices could be considered a hamburg steak, which is defined as a dish of salted and smoked minced beef.